AherRahul/portfolio-v1/content/articles/beginner-to-advance-nodejs-9-33.md

 <!-- # 📖 My Personal Notes – Monitoring & Observability -->

 When things break in production, good observability turns a mystery into a checklist.
-Here’s how I make Node.js apps observable with logs, metrics, traces, and health checks—plus exactly what I alert on and why.
+Here’s how I make Nodejs apps observable with logs, metrics, traces, and health checks—plus exactly what I alert on and why.

 ## First: Health vs. Readiness (what each endpoint really means)